lgmoraes/AtomJS/README.md

 ## Intro

-AtomJS is a very light library that brings to the developer the following advantages:
+Atom is a very light library that brings to the developer the following features:
 * Clarification of the code
 * Class manipulation
 * Manipulation of numbers